Skip to main content

 • Pediatric Surgery (Primary Children's Hospital for 2 months)

-PGY 4: You are now starting the senior years of the program.
-On every rotation, you are the most senior resident.
+You are now starting the senior years of the program.
+On some rotations, you are the most senior resident.
 There are still opportunities to work one on one as the only resident on a rotation These rotations are 1 and 2 months in length and include:

 • Acute Care Surgery-PM (University for 2 months)

-• General Surgery / Robotics (University for 2 months)
+• Elective General Surgery/Complex Abdominal Wall Reconstruction (University for 2 months)

 • General Surgery (Intermountain Medical Center for 2 months)